 With payroll-ready time data, the dynamic changes.
 Exceptions are flagged before cutoff.
 Approvals happen on schedule.
 Local rules are applied consistently at the point of capture.
 Payroll receives structured, validated inputs.
 Employees experience more predictable, accurate pay outcomes.

-The difference between these two states is not primarily about payroll technology.
+The difference between these two states is not primarily about the technology in place.
 It is about what happens upstream of payroll.

-Payroll accuracy improves when organizations stop treating errors as payroll-period problems and start treating them as workforce data problems.
+Accuracy improves when organizations stop treating errors as pay-period problems and start treating them as workforce data problems.

 Conclusion